Ashiq11/crypto_stock_tracker/README.md

-# Crypto / Stock Tracker (AlphaVantage) - Angular v20 scaffold
+# Crypto / Stock Tracker (AlphaVantage) - Angular v20

 This project is an Angular v20+ single-page application for tracking stocks and cryptocurrencies using AlphaVantage.

-## Setup
+ 1. ## Setup

-1. Clone or copy files into a directory.
+   Clone or copy files into a directory.
 2. Install dependencies:

     ```bash